AnasImloul/smooth-stream/README.md

 ## Streaming Strategies
 The library supports three streaming strategies, each suited for different types of text streaming needs:

-Character: Streams the response one character at a time, providing a smooth, letter-by-letter reveal of the text.
+- **Character**: Streams the response one character at a time, providing a smooth, letter-by-letter reveal of the text.
-Word: Streams the response one word at a time, skipping HTML tags and ensuring a natural word-by-word display.
+- **Word**: Streams the response one word at a time, skipping HTML tags and ensuring a natural word-by-word display.
-Whole: Streams the entire response at once, delivering the full text immediately without gradual reveal.
+- **Whole**: Streams the entire response at once, delivering the full text immediately without gradual reveal.
-Prefix Match
-The SmoothStreamer instance can be initialized with the prefix match feature enabled.
-This feature ensures that consecutive next() calls will reset the stream value to their longest common prefix.

 ## What is Prefix Matching?
 Prefix match means that when two consecutive next() calls are made, the stream will reset to the longest common prefix of the two strings.
 For example: